-The time to become a White Belt takes 2 days effort over a 1-month period.
-A Yellow Belt takes 10 days effort over 2 months.
-A Green Belt requires 15 days effort during 3 months, and a Black Belt is certified after implementing a transformation program, requiring at least 30 days effort over a 6-month period.
+The time to become a White Belt takes 2 days effort over a 1-month period, a Yellow Belt takes 5 days effort over 2 months, a Green Belt requires 10 days effort during 2 months, and a Black Belt is certified after implementing a transformation program, requiring at least 30 days effort over a 6-month period.

 Who is involved:

-The four key roles are sponsor, learner, trainer, and controller.
+The four key roles are sponsor, student, trainer, and controller.
 The sponsor initiates the program, provides context and allocates resources.
-Learners invest their time to read the material, complete exercises, and implement improvements.
+The student invests time to read the material, complete the exercises, develop a project, and implement improvements.
 The trainer reviews progress and provides coaching feedback.
-For Yellow Belt and above, the controller validates financial benefits created through the improvement projects.
+For Yellow Belt and above, the project controller validates financial benefits created.

 What you can expect:

-Certified champions are able to see and act on opportunities where they could not before.
-By improving quality, efficiency, and flexibility, they generate real benefits from faster delivery, lower cost, and higher customer satisfaction.
+Certified Lean Six Sigma champions are able to see and act on opportunities that were not known or not addressed before.
+By improving quality, efficiency, and flexibility, those champions generate real benefits from reduced defect rates, faster delivery, lower cost, and higher customer satisfaction.

 How much it costs:

-Courses are highly profitable as skills are applied and improvements implemented.
-Most projects achieve full payback even within their short implementation period and deliver a financial benefit of 5-10x over tuition fees (ROI) with the first implemented project.
+Courses generate a positive return as skills are applied and improvements implemented.
+Most projects achieve full payback within the implementation period, delivering a financial benefit 10x over tuition fees (ROI), making it a worthwhile investment!

 White Belt Topics